GMOs and Side Effects.

-Exist a very thin line, at the moment to decided to consume the genetical modification organisms (GMOs) o organic products.
+GMOs (genetical modification organisms ) or organic is a very thin line, at the moment to decided to consume.
 Because something is difficult to make the differentiation.
 You need to decide between more nutritious or less malicious.
 The last decision is in your hands, the information is education.

 The creation of GMOs is the introduction of genetic material or DNA from a different organism through a process called genetic engineering.

-The GMO exist in the market like foods like plants, such as fruit and vegetables.
+Great variety of GMO exists in the market like foods like plants, such as fruit and vegetables.

 All this food genetically engineered plants on sale in the United States are regulated by the Food and Drug Administration (FDA).
 They meet safety requirements like traditional food

 Exist controversy over the risk and benefits of GMO foods, We discuss the adverse effect in the health of the individuals.

 Producers are using genetic modification to give foods more desirable appeal Creating varieties of peaches than turn less orange when they get bruised.

 Genetically modification can also increase the nutritional value or enhance flavor.
 All of these factors contribute to a low cost for the consumer.
 They can also ensure that more people have access to food in case of need.